-In the 2016 Fall Elections, there were 12 seats open to the J.D.
-Class of 2019, one seat open for transfer students in the J.D.
-Class of 2018, and four seats open to LL.M. and J.S.D. students.
+In the next election in Fall 2017, there will be 12 seats open to the J.D.
+Class of 2020, one seat open for transfer students in the J.D.
+Class of 2019, and four seats open to LL.M. and J.S.D. students.

 As the representative body for all law students, the senate is active in many aspects of student life including student-faculty and student-administration relations, student group funding, schoolwide social activities, housing, curriculum changes, and many other issues.